 This is a statistical variance problem Adsense has not, and probably cannot account for; trying to compare bids for the same ad for a very high traffic page versus a low traffic page.

 Only the test I describe can do it, and the test requires Adsense to stop CPM ads for a period of at least a month for many low traffic pages.

+Wow well this got to be quite a post.
 But dear Adsense wouldn't you like to be earning 20 to 40% more on low traffic niche sites?
 To save a lot of work please think about a CPM ad on/off switch, restoring control to Webmasters.

 Adsense could then quickly acquire statistical data, monitoring Webmasters performing this experiment!

 I doubt this will be done, only because major Advertisers want to blast "branding" ads all over the internet and Adsense still makes this service too cheap!
 It's not likely a person visiting a page about "repairing hot water heat widgets" is going to click on an Giant Insurance Company ad, but remember this ad is displacing the PPC ads!
 The earnings Adsense is missing is peanuts, but I'd like to have some of those peanuts Adsense is dropping!